connectedcooking/opcua-dynamic-node-manager/README.md

 \_ Coffee Machine Kitchen
 ```

 The platform must not show any combi steamers to Bob or coffee machines to Alice.
-That is, valid Node IDs must be different the Alice's session context than in Bob's.
+That means, valid node IDs in Alice's session context must differ from those in Bob's session context.

 ## Dynamic Node Manager